 With this feature, Safari has improved its functionality dramatically with an array of tools that makes using the browser far more intuitive than it used to be – whether you’re surfing the web or interacting with social media sites like Facebook or Twitter.

-The user interface of Safari is clean and simple.
-The menus are well thought out making basic tasks easy to accomplish without having to hunt through multiple layers of menus or dialog boxes.
-It is easy to add bookmarks, organize them into folders, and even sort them by topic or name.
+The user interface of Safari is clean and straightforward.
+The menus are well thought out, making basic tasks quickly without hunting through multiple layers of menus or dialog boxes.
+It is easy to add bookmarks, organize them into folders, and sort them by topic or name.

 Speedometer tests for Safari

-It’s important to note that these results may vary depending on the type of device, operating system, and other factors that can affect browser performance.
+It’s important to note that these results may vary depending on the type of device, operating system, and other factors affecting browser performance.
 These results should only be taken as general guidelines and not definitive statements about the performance of Safari and Chrome.

 Pros